 Other Book Options

-I recommend this basic package for $120 to get started.
-While it’s more money up front, I put this package together from what I found teachers need to have on hand to be successful with FSM.
+I recommend this basic bundle for $120 to get started.
+While it’s more money upfront, I put this package together from what I have found teachers need to have on hand to be successful with FSM.
 Orders need to be received three weeks before the course begins.
+Go to the Shop.